Kentucky Council on Postsecondary Education

 How can I register?

 Registration for this in-person event is limited.
-Take advantage of the early bird rate while available.
-Registration fee includes access to all sessions, networking opportunities, continental breakfast and hot lunch.
+Registration fee of $200 includes access to all sessions, networking opportunities, continental breakfast and hot lunch.
+As of Oct 6, only 75 slots remain, so register today!

 Featured Speakers

-Dr. Erwin Hess, Director of the Center for Innovation in College Admission, is a first-generation college graduate and brings more than 15 years of experience that spans higher education and the private sector.
-He has served in senior leadership roles at Amazon, Georgetown University, Johns Hopkins University, and the University of Maryland.
+Dr. Erwin Hesse Dr. Erwin Hesse, Director of the Center for Innovation in College Admission for the National Association for College Admission Counseling, is a first-generation college graduate and brings more than 15 years of experience that spans higher education and the private sector.
 Hesse co-founded Admissions Gambit, an educational coaching service for high school students, college transfers, and graduate students.
 He holds a doctorate in education from Johns Hopkins University, a master’s degree in public administration from the University of Baltimore, and a bachelor’s degree in criminology from the University of Maryland.
 He is also a 2023 Obama Foundation USA Leader, a Johns Hopkins University Leadership Fellow, and a 2022 recipient of a NewSchools Venture Fund grant to pilot admission consulting for first-generation, low-income youth.

-Dr. Joshua Sparks is a lecturer of Statistics and Data Science at the University of California, Los Angeles, and a proud alumnus of GEAR UP Kentucky.
+Dr. Josh Sparks Dr. Joshua Sparks is a lecturer of Statistics and Data Science at the University of California, Los Angeles, and a proud alumnus of GEAR UP Kentucky.
 He was named the 2025 GEAR UP Alum Leader of the Year during the National Council for Community and Education Partners (NCCEP) Conference, which honors individuals who have demonstrated exceptional leadership, commitment, and advocacy for GEAR UP and its mission to support first-generation, low-income students in their pursuit of higher education.
-He has remained deeply connected to GEAR UP, mentoring students, leading workshops, and participating in national advocacy efforts, including visits to Capitol Hill.
 Sparks, a first-generation college student, has earned multiple bachelor’s degrees from Eastern Kentucky University, master’s degrees from the University of Toronto, The George Washington University, and Vanderbilt University, and a Ph.D. in Statistics from The George Washington University.

 If you have any questions regarding the event, please email heather.faesy@ky.gov.